-This study was the part of Masters Research project which included the incidence of coccidiosis and pathomorphological alterations in chickens from backyard poultry farms in West Medinipur district of West Bengal and collected samples were sent to the Department of Veterinary Parasitology, WBUAFS, Kolkata for confirmatory diagnosis.
+In order to record the incidence of coccidiosis in poultry from different backyard poultry farms and collected samples sent to the Department of Veterinary Parasitology, Faculty of Veterinary and Animal Sciences, WBUAFS, Kolkata for confirmatory diagnosis.
+The results reported in the study were part of a Masters Research project.
 A clinical history and symptoms have been observed.
-Post-mortem examinations have been carried out and lesions observed, followed by a new analysis of faecal contents using the technique described below to assess oocysts and sporozoites (Adams et al., 1971)
+Post-mortem examinations have been carried out and lesions observed, followed by a new analysis of faecal contents using the technique described below to assess oocysts and sporozoites (Adams et al., 1971)^[1]